 Because who doesn’t love a musical (updated up to season 15!)…

-The last 5 seasons of Drag Race have given us the gift of “the Rusical”.
+The last seven seasons of Drag Race have given us the gift of “the Rusical.”
 Whether they’re performed live, or lip-synced, the musicals have become iconic challenges of the drag race competition that can make or break a queen’s run on the show.
 Whether your fav kills the performance, or forgets the words, the Rusical is a staple competition that fans look forward to each season.
 If we’re lucky, some performances become so iconic we get to talk about them years later.

 Here is the definitive ranking of all of the musicals on RuPaul’s Drag Race.

 PharmaRusical included a big cast as it was only in the second episode of season 10.
 The dancing was ambitious but the actual musical lacked any substance, and a storyline.
 It jumped back and forth between different made up prescription drugs, and to be perfectly honest, we’re still a little confused as to why this was chosen as the season 10 Rusical.
 At least we got redemption with that Cher musical later on in the season.
 But more on that later…